thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

    </thead>
 </table>

-The rule node applies math function and save the result into the message and/or database.
+The rule node applies math function and saves the result into the message and/or database.
 See table of supported functions below:

 <style>